Harry Potter and the Return of Heritage

 Harry sat down on the hard mattress in his bedroom; his mind was whirling at an alarming pace.
 What were Dementors doing in a Muggle suburb?
 He was certain that he was the only person with magic in five miles of Little Whinging.
 Remus had told him that all Dementors in Britain were highly monitored and controlled by the Ministry of Magic, so what were they doing in Little Whinging?

-He was also shocked that Aunt Petunia also knew what a Dementor was, but more shocking was the fact that she had mentioned them.
-For all of his life, she had denied the existence of the Wizarding world.
-It shocked him that she would know such a piece of information.
+He was shocked that Aunt Petunia also knew what a Dementor was, but more shocking was the fact that she had mentioned them.
+For all of his life, she had denied the existence of the Wizarding World, but tonight she had volunteered a piece of information.

-He tried to order his thoughts, but the Ministry owl was causing him to panic slightly.
+He tried to get his mind focused on something else, but the Ministry owl was causing him to panic slightly.
 The Ministry wanted him to attend a hearing about his use of magic in front of a Muggle.
-He was terrified of being expelled from Hogwarts and he knew that it was common practice to have the wand snapped also.
-But did that mean he was forbidden from using magic?
-Could he be home schooled or perhaps attend another school?
+He was terrified of being expelled from Hogwarts and he knew that it was common practice to have your wand snapped.
+What he didn't know was if that would mean he was forbidden from ever using magic or if he would need to attend another school or be home schooled.

 He got up and walked over to his desk and sat down.
 Taking out a sheet of parchment, quill and ink he began to write a letter to Sirius.